Home Improvement

 What is a dividing fence according to Australian laws?

-In The Land Down Under a dividing fence is considered anything from wire and panels to creeks, embankment and even ditches.
+In The Land Down Under a dividing fence is considered anything from wire and panels to creeks, embankments and even ditches.
 Dividing fences also include gates, cattle grids or any other parts that form and are a part of the enclosure.

 Australian laws don’t require a structure to stretch along the whole length of the property in order to be considered a dividing fence.